Kadeemking/PWA-Text-Editor/README.md

 ## Description

-This project is a text editor a single-page application that is able to run offline.
+This project is a text editor designed as a single-page application with offline functionality.
+It features IndexedDB integration, enabling the use of GET and PUT methods for retrieving and updating data.
+The application seamlessly preserves user input by automatically saving content whenever the DOM window loses focus.
+Additionally, I completed the logic for the installation button, enhancing the app's usability.
+The application is bundled with Webpack and can be installed as a PWA.

 ## Table of Contents